whatsupcoders/Neumorphism/README.md

 # Card
 Now let's how to implement a card design.

-<h3> Step 1</h3>
-Import: the node component and you can refer that from library <a href ="https://github.com/applibgroup/Neumorphism/blob/main/entry/src/main/js/default/pages/node_modules/hmos-neumorphism/card/card.hml"> here </a> as shown below.
+1. Import: the node component and you can refer that from library <a href ="https://github.com/applibgroup/Neumorphism/blob/main/entry/src/main/js/default/pages/node_modules/hmos-neumorphism/card/card.hml"> here </a> as shown below.

 Import:
 ```html
 <element name='neucard' src='../../../../../../card.hml'></element>
 ```

-<h3> Step 2</h3>
-<p> Now we need use the tag named "neucard" and define the parameters like height, width and border as shown below and a image to display inside the card, you can replace it with text as well.
+2. Now we need use the tag named "neucard" and define the parameters like height, width and border as shown below and a image to display inside the card, you can replace it with text as well.

 Usage:
 ```html